silviyahristova/handyfix/README.md

 * To create separate pages for each service, providing more information and images.

-* To embed Trustpilot service review for real business and add an option to customer to leave a review using the HandyFix website.
+* To embed Trustpilot service review for real business and add an option for customers to leave a review using the HandyFix website.

-* To have online booking system and customer can book a handyman and service online.
+* To have an online booking system and customer can book a handyman and service online.

-* To have registration form Sign-up/Login, so customer can create account.
+* To have a registration form Sign-up/Login, so customer can create an account.

 * To make the contact form fully functional with a post request and have a database to collate data for the mailing list.